LWFlouisa/FraponicRose/pages/calligraphy.md

 ## Calligraphic Drawing Archive
 This section will be for calligraphic drawing, such as with a reed pen.

+### Single Illustrations
+This section is for single illustrations of calligraphic drawing.

+### Sequential Calligraphy
+This section is for Sumi Painting style one shot comic strips.

 ## Calligraphic Painting Archive
 This section will be for calligraphic painting, such as Sumi Painting.
 Or stuff like images of the floating world.